cfbolz/pypy-15-blog/blogpost.rst

 because it was the first real step that moved RPython from being an implementation detail of PyPy to be a more interesting project in its own right.
-Basically a language to write interpreters in, with the eventual promise to get a JIT for that language sort of for free.
+Basically a language to write interpreters in, with the eventual promise to get a JIT for that language almost for free.
 That Squeak implementation is now called RSqueak_ ("Research Squeak").

 .. _`Software Composition Group`: http://scg.unibe.ch/